ethereumclassic/ECIPs/_specs/ecip-vanilla-sha-3.md

 __Development & Testing.__

-Since switching to Sha-3 is resetting the mining algorithem, we need "open-source" tools and resources to help facilitate the adoption of the new PoW.
+Since switching to Sha-3 is resetting the mining algorithm, we need "open-source" tools and resources to help facilitate the adoption of the new PoW.

 - __Client implementation__: All major Ethereum Classic protocol providing clients such as Core-geth and Besu need a Sha-3 implementation.
 - __Mining-pool software__: A mining pool tool will allow anyone to contribute a mining pool to the Etherem Classic network.